nes-lab/shepherd/docs/dev/virtcap.rst

 Then the VirtCap function is called (using the input/output voltage/current as input for the function).
 Based on these values, the new storage capacitor voltage is calculated.
-The input and output efficiency of the converter is modelled using lookup tables, as function of the input or output current.
+The input and output efficiency of the converter is modeled using lookup tables, as function of the input or output current.

 Every iteration the capacitor voltage is checked to not go beyond its minimum and maximum value.
 However, the ``upper_threshold_voltage`` and